English students can intern with local businesses, nonprofits, university offices, state agencies, media outlets, and museums.

 In these internships your reading and writing skills will be developed.
 Your experiential learning opportunities might include writing brochure copy and press releases, writing grant proposals, editing trade and popular publications, researching audience interests, creating websites and social media campaigns, and working with museum curators on exhibition materials.

 Many internships are now posted on job search sites (for example, indeed.com and simplyhired.com) and internship search sites (looksharp.com and internships.com are two).
-LinkedIn sites of companies and their staffs are also good places to explore for possible internship opportunities.
+LinkedIn and sites of companies and their staffs are also good places to explore for possible internship opportunities.

 After consulting some of these sites, contact a faculty advisor from your track in order to identify an internship that meets your specific career interests.

 Interested?
 Talk with one of your instructors or your advisor.
 In the meantime, be sure to look at the attached PDF for internship requirements.